DensityCo/structure/README.md

 `structure.babel` is an alternative helper for things that babel supports (ES2015/2016/2017/etc, JSX, Flow).

-These helpers have and return the same API:
+These helpers both have and return the same API:

 - `const transpiler = structure.typescript(inGlob, outPath, options)`: Call to return a transpiler that will transpile files matching `inGlob` using compiler `options` (TypeScript `compilerOptions` or Babel `options`) and write the transpiled files into the `outPath` directory.
 - `transpiler.transpile(name)`: Transpile a single file by file name.
 Returns a promise that resolves when the file is transpiled.